 How to Investigate Animal Cruelty in NY State – A Manual of Procedures

-Example 17 – Animal Collector: Extremely Large Number of Animals
+Example 17 – Animal Hoarder: Extremely Large Number of Animals

 There had been complaints about the “shelter” in the past, but the investigations were unsuccessful.